rodlukas/UP-admin/README.md

 ### Containerization

-Since the app was historically deployed to [Heroku PaaS](https://www.heroku.com/) using theirs [Builpacks](https://devcenter.heroku.com/articles/buildpacks), it didn't use any form of containerization.
-This approach had it's advantages and disadvantages.
+Since the app was historically deployed to [Heroku PaaS](https://www.heroku.com/) using their [Buildpacks](https://devcenter.heroku.com/articles/buildpacks), it didn't use any form of containerization.
+This approach had its advantages and disadvantages.
 However, with the arrival of other PaaS like [Fly.io](https://fly.io/) migration to container approach was required.
 These efforts led to fully containerized app based on Docker (and published image in Github Container Registry).
 With the help of the newly introduced Docker Compose V2 the README Install & Run